Gemma Bonner

-Gemma Bonner (born 13 July 1991) is an English professional footballer who plays as a defender for Liverpool, as well as the England women's national football team.
+Gemma Bonner (born 13 July 1991) is an English professional footballer who plays as a defender for Women's Super League club Liverpool, and has represented the England national team.
 Bonner began her career with her hometown club Leeds United, before spending two seasons with Chelsea.
-In November 2012, Bonner signed for Liverpool of the FA WSL.
-She captained Liverpool to the FA WSL titles in 2013 and 2014.
-Bonner left Liverpool for Manchester City in 2018.
+In November 2012, Bonner signed for Liverpool and captained them to two FA WSL titles in 2013 and 2014, before leaving for Manchester City in 2018.
+She left England to join NWSL club Racing Louisville in 2021, before rejoining Liverpool in the 2022–23 season where she is now the club's record appearance holder.

 An England international, Bonner made her senior debut in September 2013.
 She was part of England's squad for the UEFA Women's Euro 2013 but did not play in the final tournament.

 Club career

 Early career

 Bonner started playing football as soon as she could run and by the age of eight had already joined Leeds United.

 Leeds United

 While at Leeds, the defender won the League Cup in 2010, and was in the runner-up team of the FA Cup in 2008.